jacky-htg/erp-proto/README.md

 # erp-proto
-a proto file and genereate code in javascript for ERP project
+a proto file and genereate code in javascript and golang for ERP project